 Oftentimes, the police will say, "Well, if you have nothing to hide, why won't you say anything?"
-In this case, the person should say, "My lawyer advised me not to talk to law enforcement without him being present."
-If the officer persists again, the person can say, "I do not want to say anything."
+In this case, the person should say, "My lawyer advised me not to talk to law enforcement without him being present".
+If the officer persists again, the person can say, "I do not want to say anything".

-Mace usually gives his business card to clients, which has certain things written on the back that the client should know.
+We usually give our business card to clients which has certain things written on the back that the client should know.
 When asked questions, rather than saying anything, the client can present the officer with that business card.
 On the back of the card it reads, "I want to exercise my right to remain silent and consult with my lawyer without exception.
 I do not want to talk about giving up my rights until I have consulted my lawyer.
 I want to call my lawyer.
 I do not consent to a search of any kind, any test, any lineups or any other identification procedures.
 I do not agree to any of these things without my lawyer present.
-I do not want to waive any of my constitutional rights."
+I do not want to waive any of my constitutional rights".
 That's pretty definitive.

-If the officer continues to ask questions after the client has unequivocally asked to invoke his right against selfincrimination, and the person answers them, that would be a violation of that person's rights.
+If the officer continues to ask questions after the client has unequivocally asked to invoke his right against self-incrimination, and the person answers them, that would be a violation of that person's rights.
 Based on that violation, their attorney would be able to get the evidence (The Defendant's Statements) thrown out.
 The lawyer would file a Motion to Suppress evidence.
 This motion can be filed because the evidence was gained unlawfully as the client invoked his right to remain silent and the officer continued to question him.
 Or the officer may have conducted an illegal search.
-Once the evidence is suppressed, at that time the prosecution must go forward without it.
-If there is not enough evidence to prove their case, the case will be dismissed
+Once the evidence is suppressed, then the prosecution must go forward without it.